17 July 2018

 There are double taxation relief arrangements for shipping income.
 Hong Kong has amended legislation to provide a reciprocal tax exemption from 1 April 1998 for shipping income, in which ship operators can benefit from the tax relief offered by places with similar reciprocal tax exemption legislation.
 In parallel, Hong Kong has entered into negotiations of double taxation relief arrangements for shipping income with other places including those do not provide reciprocal tax exemption in their legislation.
 Hong Kong has concluded double taxation relief arrangements covering shipping income with over 40 tax administrations worldwide, including the US, UK, Germany and the Chinese mainland.
 In addition, the memorandum of understanding (MoU) with the Chinese mainland specified that Chinese-source income earned by Hong Kong based shipping operations is exempt from tax on the Chinese mainland.
 Besides, Hong Kong registered ships can enjoy up to 29% preferential port charges dues at ports on the Chinese mainland since January 2000.

 The Asian Logistics and Maritime Conference (ALMC), jointly organised by the Hong Kong Government and the HKTDC, is an exchange and networking platform for the logistics and maritime services providers and users, including ship owners, managers, bankers, lawyers, insurance underwriters and port operators.
-The sixth ALMC was held in November 2016 and joined by more than 2,000 industry players from some 30 countries and regions, with world renowned industry leaders and experts sharing their insights on Asia’s economic and trade integration, latest trends in e-commerce, maritime arbitration and the opportunities arising from the New Silk Road, as well as the impacts on logistics, maritime and supply chain management.
+The seventh ALMC was held in November 2017 and joined by more than 2,000 industry players from some 30 countries and regions, with world renowned industry leaders and experts sharing their insights on Asia’s economic and trade integration, latest trends in e-commerce, maritime arbitration and the opportunities arising from the New Silk Road, as well as the impacts on logistics, maritime and supply chain management.

 To provide a high-level platform for closer collaboration among the government, the industry and relevant stakeholders, the Hong Kong Maritime and Port Board (HKMPB) was established in April 2016.
 HKMPB is responsible for formulating strategies and policies that drive the growth of high value-added and professional maritime services in Hong Kong, foster talent development, and promote Hong Kong as an international maritime hub.